wso2/product-ei/distribution/README.txt

 ================================================================================
-                        WSO2 Enterprise Service Bus 5.0.0
+                        WSO2 Enterprise Integrator 6.0.0
 ================================================================================

-Welcome to the WSO2 ESB 5.0.0 release
+Welcome to the WSO2 EI 6.0.0 release

-WSO2 ESB is a lightweight and easy-to-use Open Source Enterprise Service Bus (ESB) available under the Apache Software License v2.0.
-WSO2 ESB allows administrators to simply and easily configure message routing, intermediation, transformation, logging, task scheduling, load balancing, failover routing, event brokering, etc..
-The runtime has been designed to be completely asynchronous, non-blocking and streaming based on the Apache Synapse core.

-This is based on the revolutionary WSO2 Carbon [Middleware a' la carte] framework.
-All the major features have been developed as pluggable Carbon components.
+Product EI is an unified distribution of WSO2 Enterprise Service Bus, Application Server, Data Services Server alongside Analytics, Business Process and Message Broker runtimes.
+With the capability of shared components directory with profile based management of each runtime.

-Key Features of WSO2 ESB
+Key Features of WSO2 EI
 ==================================

 1. Proxy services - facilitating synchronous/asynchronous transport, interface